-A Result of Computerized Life
+A Result of Life Spent in Front of Screens

 Priscilla C., in fact, met her current boyfriend through an online card game in a chat room.
 "I am not sure how you get attracted to someone over the computer, but that is how our relationship started," she says.

-John D., a computer technician, also spends many hours online playing computer games at work and connecting with various people through instant messaging.
+John D., a computer technician, spends many hours online playing computer games at work and connecting with various people through instant messaging.
 "In my role as tech support, there is a lot of downtime when we are just waiting for someone to call for help.
 Having the computer around really helps with those slow moments."
-While neither Priscilla nor John has a problem, both use the computer to supplement face-to-face relationships rather than replace them.
-There are others who use the computer to avoid human contact or their responsibilities.
+While neither Priscilla nor John has a problem, both use the Internet to supplement face-to-face relationships rather than replace them.
+There are others who use the Internet to avoid human contact or their responsibilities.

-When the Computer Takes Control
+When the Web Takes Control

 Internet addiction can come in different forms.
 You may be familiar with the terms computer addiction,